dtorresxp/odoo-guides/README.md

 # Spanish Text [_(Texto en Español)_](/doc/spa/homeSpanishText_spa.md)

 In order to help our Spanish and Latin-American communities, we included several spanish translations in our guides.
-Feel free to branch this repo and change Spanish to your own language as needed.
+Feel free to fork this repo and change Spanish to your own language as needed.

 <br>